2010 Georgia Tech Yellow Jackets football team: North Carolina State

-Pregame Line: North Carolina State +7.5

 Coming back from a 31–14 deficit in the fourth quarter, Georgia Tech offered a fighting chance at defeating North Carolina State when Jerrard Tarrant returned a Russell Wilson interception for a touchdown with 12:25 remaining.
 Josh Nesbitt found a wide open Tyler Melton early in the final quarter to cut the N.C.
 State lead to ten at 31–21.
 Tarrant's interception came on N.C.
 State's ensuing drive.
 Tech earned itself a swivel of momentum as it strove to garner victory at Bobby Dodd Stadium.
 However, N.C.
 State and superstar quarterback Russell Wilson responded by scoring two touchdowns against Tech's vulnerable secondary to seal victory for the wolfpack in Atlanta.

 Wake Forest

-Pregame Line: Wake Forest +9.5

 Trailing 17–6 in the fourth quarter, Georgia Tech bested Wake Forest on the strength a comeback led by Quarterback Joshua Nesbitt, A-back Embry Peeples, and WR Correy Earls to shock the Demon Deacons in Winston-Salem, North Carolina.
 Following a Scott Blair 43-yard field goal, Georgia Tech found itself at 4th and 5 on Wake Forest's thirty-yard line, where Josh Nesbitt found Embry Peeples for a Touchdown pass.
 Tech needed to convert a two-point conversion to tie the game.
 Paul Johnson and the Yellow Jackets did just that, executing the same play it ran against the University of Georgia in Athens on November 29, 2008 – when it tied that ballgame at 28.
 The Tech defense allowed Wake Forest to earn a field goal on the next drive.
 However, on Tech's ensuing drive, veteran Quarterback Josh Nesbitt took the team on his shoulders, leading the Tech offense down the field.
 Nesbitt converted a 4th and 5 in the process with a twenty-yard scramble for a first down.
 To cap off the thrilling comeback, Nesbitt found senior wideout Correy Earls on a slant route with 15 seconds left in the endzone.
 Tech took the lead 24–20.
 The win preserved Coach Johnson's streak of zero consecutive losses, and increased his record to 23–9 at Georgia Tech.